 8-27.
-Speech Recognition in Noise Test for H3 profile Soldiers a.
+Speech Recognition in Noise Test for H3 profile Soldiers

+- a.
 The Speech Recognition in Noise Test (SPRINT) will be used by audiologists at all Army facilities to assess all H-3 Soldiers to provide recommendations concerning a potential communication handicap.
-The SPRINT will be administered by audiologists in a sound treated room, under earphones without use of hearing aides.
+The SPRINT will be administered by audiologists in a sound treated room, under earphones without use of hearing aids. - b.

-b.
 The tape-recorded test consists of monosyllabic words from the NU-6 lists in a background of speech babble noise.
 Normative data has been developed (see fig 8-1) so that the Soldier's score can be compared to a large sample of H-3 Soldiers' scores.
-This score, as a function of the Soldier's length in service, will be used to determine an appropriate recommendation based on table 8-3.
+This score, as a function of the Soldier's length in service, will be used to determine an appropriate recommendation based on table 8-3. - c.

-c.
 These recommendations should be made to MMRBs and MEBs, and considered when completing the physical profile assignment limitations on DA Form 3349.
 The recommendations provide appropriate information with which the boards can make a final determination.

-Table a Record 8-1 ding of medical examination 1 Item box number Explanatory notes and Model entries (Model entries are in parentheses) Refer to the glossary for acronyms and abbreviations used 1 (Date of examination) Enter the date on which the medical examination is accomplished.
-2 (Social security number) Examinee's social security number.
+Table 8-1 Recor ding of medical examination Explanatory notes and model entries (Model entries are in parentheses) Item b ox number Refer to the glossary for acronyms and abbreviations used 1 (Date of examination) Enter the date on which the medical examination is accomplished.
+2 (Social Security number) Examinee's Social Security number.
 (SSN 396-38-0699) 3 (Name) The entire last name, first name, and middle name are recorded.
 When Jr. or similar designation is used, it will appear after the middle name.
-(Jackson, Charles John) 4 (Home address) Examinee's current mailing address (not the "home of record"-if different) (Street number, City, State, Zip Code or Unit mailing address).
+(Jackson, Charles John) 4 (Home address) Examinee's current mailing address (not the "home of record" -if different) (Street number, City, State, Zip Code or Unit mailing address).
 5 (Telephone number) Enter telephone number where the examinee can be reached-home or unit (202-555-1212).
 6 (Grade) Enter examinee's grade (E8, O4).
 7 (Date of birth) Record as year, month, day.
 8 (Age) List years of age at the time of examination (28 yr.)
 9 (Sex) Check female or male.
 10 (Race) Check the applicable block.
-11 (Years of government service) Not required.
-12 (Agency if not DOD) To be used by other agencies, as appropriate.
-13 (Organization unit) The examinee's current military unit of assignment, Active or Reserve.
-If no current military affiliation, enter a dash. (for example, "B Company, 2D Battalion, 325th, Infantry, 82nd Airborne Division, Fort Bragg, NC 28307-5100") 14a (Rating or specialty) (Aviators only) Not required on Army examinations unless directed by USAAMA.
-14b Total Flying Time (Aviators only) Not required on Army examinations unless directed by USAAMA.
-14c Last 6 Months (Flying Time - Aviators only) Not required on Army examinations unless directed by USAAMA.
-15a (Service) Check the appropriate service.
-15b (Component) Check the appropriate component.
-15c (Purpose of examination) Check or enter the purpose of the examination.